olliiiver/kubeless-serverless-typescript/README.md

 This FaaS example deploys a Typescript function to Kubernetes via Serverless and Kubeless on a local k3d cluster on Docker.
 Real live coding is also possible via serverless offline.

 I tried this example on a Mac.
-Other hosts might also possbile.
+Other hosts might also be possible.

 # Prerequisites